cod182/MP1/README.md

 ### Features to be implemented

 - Mailing List sign up for project updates
+- Top of page button only appearing after hero image
 - Breakdown of gerneral costs for each service
 - Mail server connection for contact form